Federal judge pauses President Trump's order restricting gender-affirming care for trans youth

 The judge’s ruling came after a lawsuit was filed earlier this month on behalf of families with transgender or nonbinary children who allege their health care has already been compromised by the president’s order.
 A national group for family of LGBTQ+ people and a doctors organization are also plaintiffs in the court challenge, one of many lawsuits opposing a slew of executive orders Trump has issued as he seeks to reverse the policies of former President Joe Biden.

 Judge Brendan Hurson, who was nominated by Biden, granted the plaintiffs’ request for a temporary restraining order following a hearing in federal court in Baltimore.
-The ruling essentially puts Trump’s directive on hold while the case proceeds.
+The ruling, in effect for 14 days, essentially puts Trump’s directive on hold while the case proceeds.
+The restraining order could also be extended.

 Trump’s executive order “seems to deny that this population even exists, or deserves to exist,” Hurson said.